Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/README.md

 Download the [Model](https://huggingface.co/HeartMuLa/HeartMuLa-oss-3B)
 Download the : [Workflow](https://github.com/Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/blob/main/HeartMula%20Absynth%20v1.0.json)
-If you like this: Subscribe to my YouTube Channel https://www.youtube.com/@Electric-Dreamz
+<br>If you like this: Subscribe to my YouTube Channel https://www.youtube.com/@Electric-Dreamz

 <strong>Important:</strong> dont sell the music
 🔒 For non-commercial research and educational use only<br>